awsdocs/amazon-aurora-user-guide/doc_source/USER_CreateSnapshotCluster.md

 For very long\-term backups, we recommend exporting snapshot data to Amazon S3\.
 If the major version of your DB engine is no longer supported, you can't restore to that version from a snapshot\.
 For more information, see [Exporting DB snapshot data to Amazon S3](USER_ExportSnapshot.md)\.

-**Note**
- Amazon bills you based upon the amount of Aurora backup and snapshot data you keep and the period of time that you keep it\.
-For information about the storage associated with Aurora backups and snapshots, see [Understanding Aurora backup storage usage](aurora-storage-backup.md)\.
-For pricing information about Aurora storage, see [Amazon RDS for Aurora pricing](https://aws.amazon.com/rds/aurora/pricing)\.
-You can also use AWS Backup to manage backups of Aurora DB clusters\.
-Backups managed by AWS Backup are considered manual cluster snapshots for the manual cluster snapshots quota\.
-Backups that were created with AWS Backup have names ending in `awsbackup:AWS-Backup-job-number`\.
-For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 You can create a DB cluster snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.

 ## Console<a name="USER_CreateSnapshotCluster.CON"></a>